 To examine this possibility, we generated saliency maps of the displays used in Experiment 2 (Itti et al., 1998), on the basis of which we simulated two saccades.
 These simulated saccades are a best effort to predict where the eyes would land if eye-movement guidance were purely determined by bottom-up visual saliency (Itti et al., 1998, see Appendix 2).
 The crucial question was whether the simulated saccades would show a similar pattern as the refixations observed in Experiment 2.

-As can be seen from Figure 5 (second red line), this was not the case.
-Whereas participants tended to refixate the objects' action-direction side, simulated refixations did not show this bias.
-This discrepancy rules out the possibility that participants' refixations were solely saliency driven.
-Interestingly, whereas our CoG calculation was a relatively good predictor of the direction of participants' early initial saccades, the simulated first saccade predicted initial saccades less well (see Figure 5, firs red line).
+As can be seen from Figure 5 (red dotted line), this was not the case.
+Whereas participants tended to refixate the objects' action-direction side, simulated refixations did not show this bias, but actually a bias in the opposite direction (i.e. towards the handle).
+This discrepancy rules out the possibility that participants' refixations were solely driven by saliency.
+Interestingly, whereas our estimation of the CoG of objects was a relatively good predictor of the landing positions of early initial saccades (launched with a latency less than about 200 ms), the simulated, or saliency-based first saccade did not do as good of a job (see Figure 5, first red dotted line).
 This is probably due to the fact that the saliency model that we used (Itti et al., 1998) does not take into account that visual acuity rapidly decays in the visual periphery.

-Conclusion
+Discussion

 Experiment 2 revealed that early initial saccades were directed towards the objects' CoG, whereas later initial saccades, as well as refixations, were directed towards the objects' action-direction part.
-The latter could not be explained by low-level visual saliency.
-This suggests that CoG effects occur early and decay rapidly, whereas the action-direction bias takes time to build up.
+The latter could not be explained by low-level visual saliency and likely reflects an affordance effect.
+Thus, while CoG effects occur early on, action-direction biases more take time to build up and to influence where the eyes move.
 Importantly, both the CoG and the action-direction bias appeared to be unimodally distributed, suggesting that, for example, the CoG effect is not a net result of participants gazing either towards the left, or towards the right, of the reference point.

 General Discussion